-- 17. Since at least 2017, Defendants have worked closely with ICE and consistently participated in immigration enforcement activities, including notifying ICE of individuals in City custody and their release dates, as well as holding people on immigration detainers beyond the time or authority permitted under state law. - 18.
-When an individual is taken into Defendants' custody, Plaintiffs are informed and believe that City personnel ask those individuals who look "foreign" (generally people of color) where they were born.
-If the individual states that he or she was born outside of the United States, Defendants inform ICE that the individual is in their custody.
-Defendants maintain an internal policy ("ICE Notification Procedures") of informing ICE about any foreign-born person who is arrested and booked.
-Plaintiffs are also informed and believe that an ICE officer who works in the City Jail interviews identified individuals regarding his or her immigration status. - 19.
+- 23. Since at least 2017, Defendants City of Las Vegas, Jason Potts, Bananto Smith, and Danielle Davis ("City Defendants") have worked closely with ICE and consistently participated in immigration enforcement activities, including notifying ICE of individuals in City custody and their release dates, as well as holding people on immigration detainers beyond the time or authority permitted under state law. - 24.
+When an individual is taken into City Defendants' custody, Plaintiffs are informed and believe that City personnel ask those individuals who look "foreign" (generally people of color) where they were born.
+If the individual states that he or she was born outside of the United States, City Defendants inform ICE that the individual is in their custody.
+City Defendants maintain an internal policy ("ICE Notification Procedures") of informing ICE about any foreign-born person who is arrested and booked.
+Plaintiffs are also informed and believe that an ICE officer who works in the City Jail interviews identified individuals regarding his or her immigration status. - 25.
 ICE may then issue an immigration detainer.
-If Defendants receive an immigration detainer for an individual in their custody, Defendants' written policy states that they will detain a person for up to 48 hours beyond the time when he or she would have otherwise been released from custody. - 20.
-Over a 26-month period, ICE picked up more than 1,000 people from Defendants' custody.
-From January 1, 2017, to February 28, 2019, Defendants provided ICE with information resulting in detainers for 1,680 people.
-Of those, ICE picked up 1,139 or 67.8 percent of them.
-Additionally, Defendants transferred 58 percent of people to ICE before their cases were closed by a local judge.
-Further, Defendants detained individuals in the City Jail past their scheduled date of release, pending transfer to ICE, for an average of 1.17 days.
+If City Defendants receive an immigration detainer for an individual in their custody, City Defendants' written policy states that they will detain a person for up to 48 hours beyond the time when he or she would have otherwise been released from custody. - 26.
+On information and belief, Defendants ICE and Bernacke regularly issue detainers to LEAs in Nevada such as the City of Las Vegas Department of Public Safety.
+Defendants ICE and Bernacke also issue administrative warrants, which often accompany ICE detainers, to City Defendants.
+Neither the ICE detainers nor the administrative warrants are based upon a determination of probable cause by a judge or neutral magistrate. - 27.
+Over a 26-month period, ICE picked up more than 1,000 people from City Defendants' custody.
+From January 1, 2017, to February 28, 2019, City Defendants provided

+ICE with information resulting in detainers for 1,680 people.
+Of those, ICE picked up 1,139 - or 67.8 percent - of them.
+Additionally, City Defendants transferred 58 percent of people to ICE before their cases were closed by a local judge.
+Further, City Defendants detained individuals in the City Jail past their scheduled date of release, pending transfer to ICE, for an average of 1.17 days.
 While some individuals were picked up before their scheduled release date, others were held for up to five days.